Understanding Benshan Zini – A Detailed Look at Yixing Purple Clay

 5. Authentic Benshan Clay in Modern Use

-Although true Benshan materials are limited, they remain the gold standard for authentic Yixing teapots.
+Although true Benshan materials are limited, they remain an important reference in authentic Yixing teapot materials.
 Each teapot gradually develops a natural patina and subtle color change over time, enhancing both aroma retention and aesthetic beauty.